ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 ### Differences

 - Type Checking vs. Runtime Behavior:
-    - `Literal`:
-      `Literal`s are a static type hint introduced in PEP 586.
+    - `Literal`: `Literal`s are a static type hint introduced in PEP 586.
       They exist solely for type checking and do not create a distinct runtime type.
-The type checker (and your IDE) knows that only those exact values are allowed, but at runtime, they are just ordinary values (e.g., ordinary strings).
+      The type checker (and your IDE) knows that only those exact values are allowed, but at runtime, they are ordinary values (e.g., ordinary strings).
     - `Enum`: An `Enum` is a real class (inheriting from `enum.Enum`) that creates distinct runtime objects. `Enum`s provide additional functionality like iteration over members, comparison, and custom methods.
 They work both at runtime and during static type checking.

 - Overhead and Simplicity: